Sam Hyde: Million Dollar Extreme Presents: World Peace

 With this increased exposure, Adult Swim premiered a television program in August 2016, Million Dollar Extreme Presents: World Peace.
 The show was co-written by Hyde, and he acted in it along with the other members of MDE.

-The series consisted of six eleven-minute episodes that contained anti-sketches, deliberately cheap performances, amateur acting, and video segments including pranks.
-Sketches were deliberately provocative, with characters suffering violent abuses such as crashing through walls and tables and being subjected to misogynistic and racist discourse.
+The series consisted of six eleven-minute episodes that contained anti-sketches, surreal production design, amateur acting, and pranks.
+Set "in an almost present-day post-apocalyptic nightmare world", the show satirized progressivism and anti-masculinity.
+Sketches were deliberately provocative, with characters being subjected to violence and verbal abuse.
 Hyde and Adult Swim emphasized the show's ironic nihilism, but journalists such as BuzzFeed's Joseph Bernstein drew attention to the show's popularity with the alt-right and raised concerns that the ironic nihilism contained dog whistles and could be, and was being, interpreted as racist, sexist, and antisemitic.
 Following an internal battle in the Cartoon Network (the channel that hosts Adult Swim) over the show's content, it was cancelled after one season.
 Hyde alleged that this was due to his vocal support for Donald Trump.

 In an email to The Washington Post after the cancellation, Hyde stated that the show included "a secret signal to the KKK, which is actually where a lot of my YouTube ad revenue comes from"; he also insisted that he was not being sarcastic and that while he had kept the connection a secret, he could openly talk about the KKK once the show had been cancelled.
 In an interview with The Hollywood Reporter in the aftermath of his series' cancellation, when questioned if he held a bias towards minorities, Hyde replied: "No, I wouldn’t say that.
 I would say that I’m probably as racist or as biased as the average regular white guy or the average regular black guy."